The Jets (Minnesota band)

-The Jets are a Tongan American family band from Minneapolis, Minnesota, composed of brothers and sisters LeRoy, Eddie, Eugene, Haini, Rudy, Kathi, Elizabeth, and Moana Wolfgramm, who perform pop, R&B, and dance music.
+The Jets are a Tongan-American family band from Robbinsdale, a suburb of Minneapolis, Minnesota.
+The Jets are composed of brothers and sisters LeRoy, Eddie, Eugene, Haini, Rudy, Kathi, Elizabeth, and Moana Wolfgramm, who perform pop, R&B, and dance music.
 They started performing as a family band in 1977.
 The group enjoyed worldwide success in 1985–1990, performing three world tours, and producing five top-10 hits on the US Billboard Hot 100.

 Background

 The original band consisted of the eight oldest children of Maikeli "Mike" and Vaké Wolfgramm, who were originally from Tonga.
 The family has 17 children: 15 by birth, and two, Eddie and Eugene, by adoption.
 The children attended Robbinsdale Cooper High School.
 The family are members of the Church of Jesus Christ of Latter-day Saints.

 The band initially called themselves Quasar after a now-defunct brand of television sets.
-They changed their name to the Jets, a name taken from the Elton John song "Bennie and the Jets" on the suggestion of manager Don Powell.
+They changed their name to the Jets, a name taken from the Elton John song "Bennie and the Jets", on the suggestion of manager Don Powell.

+Member Eugene Wolfgramm died on April 15, 2024, at the age of 57.

 Career

 The original members of the Jets had a number of Billboard Hot 100 hits, five of which reached the top ten, including the 1986 single "Crush on You", which peaked at No. 3 in July 1986 (No. 5 UK, No. 4 US R&B, No. 4 US Dance).
-They are also known for the singles "You Got It All", "Cross My Broken Heart", "Rocket 2 U" and "Make It Real".
+They are also known for the singles "You Got It All", "Cross My Broken Heart", "Rocket 2 U", and "Make It Real".
 "Sendin' All My Love", which peaked at No. 88 on the Hot 100, reached No. 1 on the Billboard dance chart.
 "You Got It All" and "Make It Real", both ballads featuring lead vocals by Elizabeth Wolfgramm, were No. 1 hits on the Billboard adult contemporary chart.
 The band was nominated for a Grammy Award in 1988 for the song "Rocket 2 U" that featured lead vocals by Haini Wolfgramm.
 The Jets also performed the theme song for Chip 'n Dale Rescue Rangers in 1989.

-The group performed "The Star-Spangled Banner" at the seventh game of the 1987 World Series, held in their hometown of Minneapolis, and at Game 3 of the 1991 Stanley Cup Finals in suburban Bloomington.
+The group performed "The Star-Spangled Banner" at the seventh game of the 1987 World Series, held in Minneapolis, and at Game 3 of the 1991 Stanley Cup Finals in suburban Bloomington.
 The band also performed at the 1988 Summer Olympics in Seoul, South Korea and the 2002 Winter Olympics in Salt Lake City, Utah.